fun-with-serverless/building-serverless-using-iac/docs/aws-sam/hello-sam.md

 ## Prepare your machine
+### Cloud9
-I highly recommend using Cloud9.
+1. I highly recommend using Cloud9.
 AWS Cloud9 is a cloud-based integrated development environment (IDE) that allows you to write, run, and debug code from any web browser.
 Don't opt for the bare-minimum machine type; a 2-core machine (t2.small) is sufficient.
+Use Ubuntu as the OS, Linux 2 is too old..
+2. After creating the machine, clone `https://github.com/fun-with-serverless/building-serverless-using-iac.git`
-If you're using Cloud9, you can execute the script located at `./scripts/update_python_on_cloud9.sh` to prepare your environment.
-Use Linux 2 as the OS.
+3. Execute the script located at `./scripts/update_python_on_cloud9.sh` to prepare your environment.
+It'll take a couple of minutes.
+Grab a cup of coffee.

+### Non Cloud9 machine
 If you prefer to use your own environment, please follow these steps:

 1. Install AWS SAM.
 Follow [https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)